How honeybees pollinate

 Honeybees are in the order Hymenoptera (HY-men-OP-ter-uh), which is from the Ancient Greek hymen + pteron, literally meaning “membrane wings.”
 The order also includes wasps, ants, and sawflies.
 Bees evolved from a wasp-like ancestor and have been around since the middle of the Cretaceous Period, about 120 to 130 million years ago.
 Scientists think bees and flowering plants may have evolved together.

-There are about twenty thousand bee species in the world.
-Of these, honeybees represent seven species and forty-four subspecies, all in the genus Apis.
-The most common species is the Western Honeybee, Apis mellifera, which inhabits the US, Europe, Australia, Africa, and part of Asia, as well as other places.
+There are about 20,000 bee species in the world.
+Of these, honeybees represent seven species and 44 subspecies, all in the genus Apis.
+The most common one is the Western Honeybee, Apis mellifera, which inhabits the US, Europe, Australia, Africa, and part of Asia.
 Other major species are the Small Honeybee, Apis florea, Giant Honeybee, Apis dorsata, and Eastern Honeybee, Apis cerena, all found primarily in Asia.
 Honeybees have a broad range, from regions with cold climates to the tropics.

 Honeybees, like other insects, have three body sections: head, thorax, and abdomen.
 Their body is oval-shaped, covered with hair and has light and dark stripes.
 Worker bees (always female) are the smallest in a colony.
 Each weighs only .00025 of a pound (0.1134 g)¹ and is 0.4– 0.6 inches long (10.2–15.2 mm) and has a barbed stinger at the tip of her abdomen.
 Drones (always male) are slightly larger and don’t have a stinger.
 The “queen” bee, the only bee in a hive that lays eggs, is about twice as large as a worker, with an abdomen that’s more pointed at the tip, and can sting, if necessary.